FlyingFathead/PDF-translator-OpenAI-API/README.md

 # Functionalities so far / processing order

+0/x) `pdfget.py <directory>` will use `fitz` (PyMuPDF) in order to dump the text in a natural reading order by approximating the position on the page.
 1) `pdf_reader_splitter.py <pdf file>` to dump to splits by page straight from the pdf.
 Also supports cmdline option for setting split on chars.
 WIP, as usual.
 2) `openai_api_auto_translate.py <directory name>` to translate an entire directory (where you dumped your stuff into with `pdf_reader_splitter.py`).
 Edit `config.ini` to set your own parameters for translation.
 3) `combine_translation.py <directory name>` to combine the splits back into one piece.